 * * *

 Have you ever wondered what did Jesus write on the ground?
-Imagine being one of those holding a stone ready to condemn the guilty.
+We don't know for sure, but people have surmised that He was writing down the names of the accusers.
+Whether or not that is correct, imagine being one of those holding a stone ready to condemn the guilty.
 What could they have been thinking?
 Now, imagine yourself as the accused woman facing condemnation and anticipating being stoned to death.
 What must that have been like to be saved from a brutal death and forgiven so dramatically?
-Please leave a comment on our blog.
+Please leave a comment.
 We would love to hear from you! ~ Devotionals Daily